-New organizations are required to complete a Club Formation Packet and submit it to Student Life for club recognition.
-Existing clubs must complete a Club Activation Form each year in order to keep their club recognition.
-QUINCY COLLEGE STUDENT LIFE

-2. Organizations must identify a faculty or staff member who will act as an advisor, and ask that individual to submit, in writing, notice that he/she agrees to oversee the organization.
+- New organizations are required to complete a Club Formation Packet and submit it to Student Life for club recognition.
+Existing clubs must complete a Club Activation Form each year in order to keep their club recognition. - 2.
+Organizations must identify a faculty or staff member who will act as an advisor, and ask that individual to submit, in writing, notice that the staff member agrees to oversee the organization. - 3.
+Membership is limited to Quincy College students only.
+Clubs may have affiliate members such as faculty or staff; however, affiliate members do not count towards the number of students required to form a club.

-- 3. Membership is limited to Quincy College students only.
-Clubs may have affiliate members such as faculty or staff; however, affiliate members do not count towards the number of students required to form a club. - 4.
-Organizations must have a minimum of 5 students. - 5.
-Only degree or certificate seeking students in good judicial, academic, and financial standing with Quincy College are eligible for leadership roles within the organization. - 6.
-Organizations and their members have a responsibility to adhere to Quincy College policies while on campus or at any college/club sponsored event. - 7.
+- 4. Organizations must have a minimum of five students. - 5.
+Only degree or certificate seeking students in good judicial, academic, and financial standing with Quincy College are eligible for leadership roles within the organization. - Organizations and their members have a responsibility to adhere to Quincy College policies while on campus or at any college/club sponsored event. - 7.
 All meetings are to be arranged at a time and place that least disturbs the academic environment.
 Organizations must make those events and meetings open to the Quincy College community. - 8.
-Organizations must disclose any external affiliation (e.g., National Honor Societies) and provide their constitution and by- laws to the Director of Student Life. - 9.
+Organizations must disclose any external affiliation (e.g., National Honor Societies) and provide their constitution and by- laws to the Vice President for Student Success and Partnerships. - 9.
 Dues may be required only for organizations that are affiliated with a national, international, state or regional chapter that require dues as part of chapter recognition.
 All record of dues must be maintained by the organization and a copy must be given to Student Life for the club file.
 If the chapter must have a bank account for dues, the Club Advisor must be on the account as the signature authority. - 10.
 Organizations may not enter into agreements to use the Quincy College seal, name, or official reference without first obtaining written permission from the appropriate College authority.